advancedroboticsaws/angel/README.md

 After you go over all the module tests, Angel is now capable of perform some function.
 This section is to give a basic instruction of test iconic functions.
-If you haven't passed the module tests, **please go back above and finish tests before continue.**
+If you haven't passed the module tests, **please go back and finish tests before continue.**

 <p align="center">
 <b><a href="#tele-operation-test">Tele-operation test</a></b>